-Throughout my 30 years of practical Chiropractic experience I have continually worked to expand and develop the methods I use to help the people I see improve the quality of their lives.
+Throughout my 35 years of practical chiropractic experience I have continually worked to expand and develop the methods I use to help the people I see improve the quality of their lives.
 People measure their quality of life in many ways and I see my “work” is to help the people find and maximise their own quality of life.
+I now am no longer working as a chiropractor as I have freed myself of the limitations of being a registered chiropractor.
+My work continues to be using the same methods and to be ever expanding.

 We are all multi-faceted humans who notice that we are held back in our progress by pain and restrictions in our bodies and our minds.
 From my careful observations of thousands of patients and my great thirst for learning I have seen that the experience of restrictions, pain and tension in people’s bodies and limbs are not separate from their emotional and mental blockages and/or over-activity.
 I have learnt and developed techniques aiming to help free my patients of their pain whatever type and whatever the source.